 We are also an International Association of Yoga Therapists member school, showing a commitment to the advancements of therapeutic yoga practices and ethical guidelines.

-Sue Greenwood M.S.
-E-RYT 500 is a yoga teacher and yoga therapist who inspires others to find breath, structure, extension and freedom through grounding and creating space in the body.
+Sue (Greenwood) Nesler M.S., M.A., E-RYT 500 is a yoga teacher and yoga therapist who inspires others to find breath, structure, extension and freedom through grounding and creating space in the body.
 Through area classes and yoga therapy private sessions Sue uses her education and experience to enhance the yoga experience and assist students in meeting their needs.

-Sue has 16 years of experience teaching Hatha yoga classes and therapeuticclasses/privates to a variety of students, with a focus in women’s health,( general physical, metnal, and psychospiritual health), scoliosis, cancer, stroke and back/neck pain.
+Sue has over 20 years of experience teaching Hatha yoga classes and therapeutic classes/privates to a variety of students, with a focus in women’s health,( general physical, mental, and psychospiritual health), scoliosis, cancer, stroke and back/neck pain.
 A Certified Posture Alignment Specialist through the Egoscue Method, Sue has thousands of hours of clinical work in exercise therapy.
 She has worked in rehabilitation, rehabilitation counseling, and social services for 20 years.
 Her advanced experience and training has been primarily with Judith Hanson Lasater.
 Sue teaches various adjunct classes.

 Having enjoyed the many benefits of a yoga practice personally and the desire to share those rewards with others is the reason I because a yoga instructor.
 I have been teaching yoga in the Cape Girardeau area since 2009 and a 200 hour RYT from YogaFit.
 I am also certified in YogaWall through Bryan Legere.
 I recently completed the 1000 teacher hours requirement for yoga alliance experienced yoga teacher designation.